Štefan Füle: Diplomatic career

 He has held several positions within the Ministry of Foreign Affairs.
 Füle served as First Secretary of Permanent Mission of the Czech Republic (until 1993 Czechoslovakia) to the UN in New York City from 1990 to 1995.
 His next assignment was at the headquarters of the Ministry in Prague until 1998.
 Then he served as the Czech Ambassador to Lithuania (1998–2001), also being the NATO contact point there.
 In 2000, Füle accepted the position of the First Deputy Minister of Defense but later returned to diplomatic work.
 He had served as the nation's Ambassador to the United Kingdom (2003–2005) before being appointed as the Permanent Representative of his country to NATO (11 July 2005 – 7 May 2009).

 European Commissioner

-Füle served as the Minister for European Affairs in the caretaker government of Jan Fischer in 2009, and has served as the Commissioner for Enlargement and Neighbourhood Policy under the second Barroso Commission since February 2010.
+Füle served as the Minister for European Affairs in the caretaker government of Jan Fischer in 2009, and served as the Commissioner for Enlargement and Neighbourhood Policy under the second Barroso Commission from February 2010 to October 2014.